 How does the shuttle program work?

 - Apply for a shuttle.
+Shuttle applications will open for the season in late April.
 Visits must be requested at least three weeks in advance.

 - Designate a trip leader to manage sign-ups for your organization.
 The trip leader must accompany guests on the shuttle and assist with unloading and loading.